mx-wolf-1226/church-seat-booking/README.md

 - Save seats and service dates/times to local storage so that UI is still populated on refresh

 Design inspiration from [Dribbble](https://dribbble.com/shots/3628370-Movie-Seat-Booking)

+*This project was created for [bett705](https://github.com/bett705)'s church covid seating protocols.*